sandmaennchen5/homey-matic/README.md

    - *(Optional)* If you need CUxD support, add `CUxD` to the interface list in `/usr/local/addons/ccu-jack/ccu-jack.cfg`, then restart CCU Jack.

 5. **Configure Homey App**:
-   - In your Homey Homematic App settings, enter your CCU IP address and CCU Jack credentials (if set).
+   - In your Homey Homematic App settings, enter the CCU Jack MQTT port and credentials (if set).
    - The default MQTT port is **1883**.

 Your existing devices remain paired, and setup completes automatically.